Email Protection Definition

 Cyber attackers usually operate by sending malicious attachments or known threatening URLs to a targeted person via email.
 Emails from imposters, however, rely on social engineering and on busy, tired or distracted employees to get through.
 Typically, the attacker impersonates a top executive of the company, such as the CEO, based on the assumption that the target will be reluctant to challenge a CEO on a request, such as a wire transfer of money.

-Vigilant employees are an important line of defense against these spoof emails.
-They are better equipped to analyze these incoming emails, determine if they are legitimate.
+Vigilant employees are an important line of defence against these spoof emails.
+They are better equipped to analyse these incoming emails, determine if they are legitimate.
 If they are found to be real threats, the vigilant employees can thwart them.